-We evaluated the Group's provision policy whether the provision methodology was in accordance with HKFRS 9.
 We discussed with management to understand the nature and the judgement involved in estimating the expected credit loss provision on trade receivables.
 We reviewed the estimates used to determine the expected credit losses by considering cash collection performance against historical trends and the forward-looking adjustments used in the simplified approach and checked the mathematical accuracy of the calculations.

-We also reviewed the related disclosures in the financial statements.
+We also reviewed the related disclosures in the consolidated financial statements.